Federalist No. 10: Anti-Federalist responses

 It is natural to a republic to have only a small territory, otherwise it cannot long subsist.
 In a large republic there are men of large fortunes, and consequently of less moderation; there are trusts too great to be placed in any single subject; he has interest of his own; he soon begins to think that he may be happy, great and glorious, by oppressing his fellow citizens; and that he may raise himself to grandeur on the ruins of his country.
 In a large republic, the public good is sacrificed to a thousand views; it is subordinate to exceptions, and depends on accidents.
 In a small one, the interest of the public is easier perceived, better understood, and more within the reach of every citizen; abuses are of less extent, and of course are less protected.

 Greece and Rome were looked to as model republics throughout this debate, and authors on both sides took Roman pseudonyms.
-Brutus points out that the Greek and Roman states were small, whereas the U.S. is vast.
-He also points out that the expansion of these republics resulted in a transition from free government to tyranny.
+Brutus points out that the Greek and Roman states were small, whereas the United States was vast.
+He also argues that the expansion of these republics resulted in a transition from free government to tyranny.

-Modern analysis and reaction
+Modern scholarship

 In the first century of the American republic, No. 10 was not regarded as among the more important numbers of The Federalist.
 For example, in Democracy in America, Alexis de Tocqueville refers specifically to more than fifty of the essays, but No. 10 is not among them.
-Today, however, No. 10 is regarded as a seminal work of American political philosophy.
+By the twentieth century, however, No. 10 had become a seminal work of American political philosophy.
 In "The People's Vote", a popular survey conducted by the National Archives and Records Administration, National History Day, and U.S. News & World Report, No. 10 (along with Federalist No. 51, also by Madison) was chosen as the 20th most influential document in United States history.
-David Epstein, writing in 1984, described it as among the most highly regarded of all American political writing.
+David Epstein, writing in 1984, described it as among the most highly regarded of all American political writings.

 The historian Charles A. Beard identified Federalist No. 10 as one of the most important documents for understanding the Constitution.
+Beard read the essay as favoring representative over direct democracy to counter factionalism.
 In his book An Economic Interpretation of the Constitution of the United States (1913), Beard argued that Madison produced a detailed explanation of the economic factors that lay behind the creation of the Constitution.
-At the outset of his study, Beard writes that Madison provided "a masterly statement of the theory of economic determinism in politics" (Beard 1913, p.
-15).
+At the outset of his study, Beard writes that Madison provided "a masterly statement of the theory of economic determinism in politics".
 Later in his study, Beard repeated his point, providing more emphasis.
 "The most philosophical examination of the foundations of political science is made by Madison in the tenth number," Beard writes.
-"Here he lays down, in no uncertain language, the principle that the first and elemental concern of every government is economic" (Beard 1913, p.
-156).
+"Here he lays down, in no uncertain language, the principle that the first and elemental concern of every government is economic".